Jscherbe/webpack-mixin/README.md

 - Babel Transpiling / preset-env
 - SASS (scss), css is extracted
 - LESS support, css is extracted
-- Images directory copy and images can be required
+- Images directory is copied, images can still be required without duplicates
 - Image compression
 - Dev server setup to proxy local server (ie. MAMP)
-- Webpack Analyze Vizualizer
+- Webpack Bundle Analyzer
 - Vue SFC setup
 - Not a SPA setup

 ## Project Structure

-The base assumes the following folder structure.
+Defaults to look for "src/main.js" as the entry point for your bundle, below is an example folder structure:

 - `src/` (processed assets)
-  - `js/`
+  - `js/` (example)
-  - `scss/`
+  - `scss/` (example)
-  - `less/`
+  - `less/` (example)
-  - `images/`
+  - `images/` (copied to output directory)
-  -` static/` (copied to output)
+  - `static/` (copied to output directory)
   - `main.js` (entry point)
 - `dist/` (bundled assets)

+**Images and static folders:*** are copied to the output directory.
+Incase they are needed outside of webpack (site template, etc).
+Images can still be required/imported normally within webpack.
+All other folders are just an example, folder structure is up to you.*

 ## Mixin Options

-Options can be passed in the third argument to the mixin.
+Options object can be passed in the third argument to the mixin.

 ```js
   const config = mixin(env, argv, {